clusterlink-net/clusterlink/website/content/en/docs/main/concepts/policies.md

 Access policies allow users and administrators fine-grained control over which client workloads may access which service.
 This is an important security mechanism for applying [micro-segmentation][], which is a basic requirement of [zero-trust][] systems.
-Another zero-trust principle, "Deny by default / Allow by exception", is also addressed by ClusterLink's access policies: a connection without an explicit policy allowing it, will be dropped.
+Another zero-trust principle, "Deny by default / Allow by exception," is also addressed by ClusterLink's access policies: a connection without an explicit policy allowing it will be dropped.
 Access policies can also be used for enforcing corporate security rules, as well as segmenting the fabric into trust zones.

 ClusterLink's access policies are based on attributes that are attached to [peers][], [services][] and client workloads.
- Each attribute is a key:value pair, similar to how [labels][] are used in Kubernetes.
+ Each attribute is a key/value pair, similar to how [labels][] are used in Kubernetes.
 This approach, called ABAC (Attribute Based Access Control), allows referring to a set of entities in a single policy, rather than listing individual entity names.
 Using attributes is safer, more resilient to changes, and easier to